 Passwordless Means "There is no Login Requirement"

 This is a funny one.
 Passwordless authentication does not mean "no authentication" — it just means that the user is accessing a system without being required to use their password or other shared secret.
 A cryptographic exchange that provides verification governs the process.

 You Cannot Make Everything Passwordless

 Some people consider certain applications and use cases as being permanently married to passwords.
 For example, legacy software in a back office somewhere that hasn't been maintained in years.
 We cover these scenarios in our Password Elimination Guide.
 Remember, as recently as 2016 people were saying Passwordless Can't be Done.
 FIDO Certified solutions enforce interoperability, signaling that passwordless authentication is ready and well-suited to scale across current and future uses, including the Internet of Things.

 Doesn't Touch ID or Face ID Already Enable Passwordless Authentication?

 Simply utilizing Touch ID or Face ID, or any other biometric authenticator on a smartphone, falls short of what it means to be passwordless.
 When you use Touch ID out of the box it merely unlocks your password.
 True passwordless solutions combine the use of a biometric smartphone with public-key encryption to then generate a public/private key pair.
-More recently Apple has introduced WebAuthn for iOS devices.
 The public key is shared with the desired service, which then sends an encrypted challenge.
 The user digitally signs that challenge and verifies their identity.
 This methodology is often referred to as “True Passwordless” – where the user experience is familiar, but the underlying architecture is very different.